 How Does a Call Option Make Money?

-The call option has 2 components to its value: time value and intrinsic value.
+The call option has two components to its value: time value and intrinsic value.

 You can also express the time value of an option as Premium – IV = TV.